 If you are using raw pumpkin or kabocha squash flesh in this recipe, remove the rind and cut up one cup’s worth of cubes about 1 inch in diameter (note: the smaller the cubes are, the faster they will cook in the pasta sauce).
 These cut raw cubes should be added early in the cooking process to allow adequate time for them to be cooked until soft.
-If you would like to use steam cooked pumpkin or kabocha squash, read here.
+(See the Recipe Notes if you want to use cooked pumpkin in this recipe.)

 Wash and peel the zucchini using a fruit peel grater.
 Then use a large cheese hole grater to grate the zucchini into shreds.

 Mince the garlic and dice the onions and tomato.

 Heat the half tablespoon of oil in a medium pot on a medium stove heat setting.
 Once heated, add the onions and garlic and sauté until the onion pieces are soft and translucent.
 Then add the diced tomatoes and sauté the mixture for 2-3 minutes.

 Next, add in the measured amount of cooked red lentils, grated zucchini, pasta sauce and ½ cup of the vegetable broth (water or lentil cooking liquid can be used instead).
 Add in the raw pumpkin or kabocha squash cubes as well into this mix (but not if you already have cooked pumpkin cubes on hand – see step 10).